kojiro5150/phdss-instructions/policy.md

   if the evidence is presented clearly.
 Both are wrong.
 The correct stance is clear-eyed assessment of what is structurally constrained, what is genuinely negotiable, and what conditions would need to change for viability.

+  LAYER 1 PARSER CONTRACTS — DO NOT CHANGE:
+  - **Coalition & Trust Risks** — appears EXACTLY ONCE in the output.
+Do not repeat this section under any circumstances.
+Cover all coalition and trust risks (intergovernmental, sector, community, clinician, public, legitimacy) in a single instance.
+Do not open a second abbreviated version of this section after Context Translation.
+  - **Recommendation Signal**: [PROCEED / CAUTION / HALT] — final line of
+    output, matched by parseDashboard() regex.

   SIGNAL COMPLIANCE NOTE: This Director must always close with an explicit **Recommendation Signal** line using exactly the format at the bottom of this